kordless/grub-2.0/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/27/Grub.svg/440px-Grub.svg.png" width="200">

 Grub-2.0 provides a "computed aperture function" for machines and humans to "see" without needing to navigate to any specific content directly.
 Many people can "see" a taxi *in mind* when someone says the word *taxi* to them.
-Where did the taxi come from, then?
+Where does this imagined taxi come from, then?
 The ancients thought people had internal sense organs which "saw" these things that were not real.

 Here's an old sketch of how they thought this worked:

 <img src="https://upload.wikimedia.org/wikipedia/commons/0/0c/RobertFuddBewusstsein17Jh.png" width="300">

-Imagine that, if you can.
+Imagine that, if you can!
+Some of us don't, so instead we build things that do it for us.

 ## Competition
 Google provides image search functions for the massive amount of content they have crawled.
 Many believe that having more content in your index is better.